mmorgan412/mels-full-stack-project/README.md

 ## Unsolved Problems or future enhancements

       Would like to add more functionality to query the database by mountain or difficulty.
-      I would like to work on my design a little more.
-I would also split my mountain table out into a separate table.
-I'd like to make my form fields for adding and editing buttons
+      I would like to work on my design / styling.
+I would also split my mountains out into a separate table.
+I'd like to make my form fields for adding and editing buttons into a modal.

   ## Development Process